Wallace & Gromit's Cracking Contraptions: Home media

 They were subsequently released on a limited edition VHS and Region 2 DVD by Momentum Pictures.
 The series was also included as a bonus feature on some DVD releases, such as Wallace & Gromit in Three Amazing Adventures; Wallace & Gromit: The Curse of the Were-Rabbit; and can be found on the Walmart exclusive DVD, Gromit's Tail-Waggin' DVD, packaged with The Curse of the Were-Rabbit.
 Cracking Contraptions was also included as a bonus feature on the Wallace & Gromit: The Complete Collection Blu-ray.

 Other

-Episodes first appeared on the internet for free viewing 15 October 2002, and the entire series for paid subscribers 21 October 2002 – July 2003.
-Starting April 2003 Microsoft sponsored free viewing of individual episodes, one per week.
-Christmas Cardomatic was viewable free in December 2003.
+Episodes first appeared on the internet for free viewing 15 October 2024, and the entire series for paid subscribers 21 October 2024 – July 2025.
+Starting April 2025 Microsoft sponsored free viewing of individual episodes, one per week.
+Christmas Cardomatic was viewable free in December 2025.

 The series is now available free online on the Aardman YouTube channel, as well as the Wallace & Gromit YouTube channel.

 The episodes appeared as comic strips in the 2010 Wallace & Gromit annual.

+Reception

+The Times described Cracking Contraptions as a "fun, clever, and warmly familiar return to Wallace & Gromit that preserves the charm of the original shorts", though they felt many of the mini‑films were too brief and left viewers wanting more.